-London; Your name seems familiar but I donít recognise your face.
+London; Your name seems familiar but I don’t recognise your face.

 There comes a time in your life, when many of those places you pass every day are no longer there.

 Gone are those old cafes, signs, buildings and shops that inhabit you peripheral vision, the personal wallpaper of your life that mean so much to you.
-As the strata of past occupants is swept away in the name of progress, so my personal city becomes a sadder place.
-London has become a pastiche of itself.
-A scrubbed up city of fake Victorian gas lamps and identikit office developments with a lame public sculpture outside; then all carefully signposted for the best photo opportunity.
+As the strata of past occupants is swept away in the name of progress, so my personal city becomes a much sadder place.
+London has become a pastiche of itself, scrubbed up city of fake Victorian gas lamps, corporate chains and identikit office developments with a lame public sculpture outside; then all carefully signposted for the best photo opportunity.

-So whilst I contemplate my home city as a bland gimcrack tourist stop off, I also realise that every inhabitant before me has mourned the passing of their own London.
+So whilst I walk like a ghost through the bland gimcrack weekend tourist stop-off that is now my home city, I know that every inhabitant before has mourned the passing of their own London.